Market DataLast updated: March 2026

 EBITDA Multiples DACH 2026

-Current EBITDA valuation multiples for SMEs in Germany, Austria and Switzerland across 16 industries.
+Current EBITDA valuation multiples for SMEs in Germany, Austria and Switzerland across 20 industries by size class (Micro, Small, Mid Cap).
 Updated regularly based on transaction data.

 Diese Seite auf Deutsch lesen →